Zebra: Behaviour and ecology

-Social structure
+Social behaviour

 Zebra species have two basic social structures.
 Plains and mountain zebras live in stable, closed family groups or harems consisting of one stallion, several mares, and their offspring.
 These groups have their own home ranges, which overlap, and they tend to be nomadic.
-Stallions form and expand their harems by recruiting young mares from their natal (birth) harems.
+Stallions form and expand their harems by herding young mares away from their birth harems.
 The stability of the group remains even when the family stallion is displaced.
 Plains zebras groups gather into large herds and may create temporarily stable subgroups within a herd, allowing individuals to interact with those outside their group.
 Females in harems can spend more time feeding, and gain protection both for them and their young.
-The females have a linear dominance hierarchy with the high-ranking females being the ones that have lived in the group longest.
-While traveling, the most dominant females and their offspring lead the group, followed by the next most dominant.
-The family stallion trails behind.
+They have a linear dominance hierarchy with the high-ranking females having lived in the group longest.
+While traveling, the most dominant females and their offspring lead the group, followed by the next most dominant; the family stallion trails behind.
 Young of both sexes leave their natal groups as they mature; females are usually herded by outside males to become part of their harems.

 In the more arid-living Grévy's zebras, adults have more fluid associations and adult males establish large territories, marked by dung piles, and mate with the females that enter them.
 Grazing and drinking areas tend to be separated in these environments and the most dominant males establish territories near watering holes, which attract females with dependent foals and those who simply want a drink, while less dominant males control territories away from water with more vegetation, and only attract mares without foals.
 Mares may travel through several territories but remain in one when they have young.
 Staying in a territory offers a female protection from harassment by outside males, as well as access to resources.